aimclub/GEFEST/docs/source/gefest/quickstart.rst

 -  **Step 5**.
 Run generative design and results visualisation.

 Now you can run the optimization as it was described above in *How to run* section of this tutorial.
-Let's look at how it works inside.
+Let's take a look at code in `run_experiments.py` script.

 .. code:: python